bablokb/cp-datalogger/docs/rtc_setup.md

 ----------

 This needs access to a WLAN with correct [credentials](./secrets.md) and the configuration of `NET_UPDATE = TRUE`.
+It also needs a valid time source. **Since worldtimeapi.org is down, there is currently no service that can be used without registration.** Therefore, net update is off by default.

-With this setup, the program will update the external and internal RTCs automatically at startup.
+To enable net update, add a valid time source (url) to your `secrets.py` (variable `secrets.time_url`) and set `NET_UPDATE = TRUE`.
+This will update the external and internal RTCs automatically at startup.
 As long as the external RTC is powered, this will be a one time task.
 So this could be done before initial deployment in a suitable location with WLAN.

 Thonny